 - He developed what he called the third universal theory which is expounded in his infamous ‘‘Green Book’‘ published in 1975.

-Our top 12 photos on Gaddafi
+READ MORE: African presidents who died in office ### Our top 12 photos on Gaddafi

 Libya’s leader Muammar Gaddafi delivers a speech at the start of the third European Union-Africa summit in Tripoli November 29, 2010.

 Libyan leader Muammar Gaddafi © talks with Congo’s President Denis Sassou Nguessou (L) and Mauritania’s President Mohamed Ould Abdel Aziz as they stand for photograph outside a tent in Gaddafi’s heavily fortified Bab al-Aziziya compound in Tripoli April 10, 2011.